 The market share graphics posted reveal what has happened since Clayton and 21st pulled this arguably successful “moat” strategy.

-While several mainstream media sources have reported on aspects of this problem – such as the Atlantic report mentioned above, until now, only MHProNews and now MHLivingNews have laid out the evidence for how this was actually accomplished.
-The 21st letter, the video, Buffett’s quotes, and their impact – once understood, these reflect how this growing monopoly was specifically accomplished.
+While several mainstream media sources have reported on aspects of this problem – such as the Derek Thompson Atlantic report mentioned above, until now, only MHProNews and now MHLivingNews have laid out the evidence for how this was actually accomplished.
+The 21st letter, the video, Buffett’s quotes, and their impact – once understood, reflect how this growing monopolization was specifically accomplished.
 Based upon an understanding of specific aspects of antitrust and RICO, what has occurred arguably crossed several legal lines.
+This is a slow motion process, that examined in hindsight, can be graphed as shown above and below.

 There is more.
 But this is sufficient for now to grasp the following points.

-Alan Amy is an award-winning retailer we interviewed for MHLivingNews, and this video that follows has been shared previously.
-His point about billion-dollar operations wanting to buy up the industry takes on a new meaning, in the light of market manipulation and monopolization.
+Alan Amy is an award-winning retailer we interviewed for MHLivingNews.
+Amy’s point about billion-dollar operations wanting to buy up the industry takes on a new meaning, in the light of market manipulation and monopolization.
 So, this is now becoming more apparent.
 But thousands of companies now have few options, because Clayton, 21st, and VMF continue to take steps that manipulate the market.
 One example is how the Duty to Serve process by the Government Sponsored Enterprises was handled by their puppet association, MHI.
 That will be the subject of another upcoming report.

 Does this seem plausible?
 Let’s look further.